Robert is an anatomy professor at Benedictine University in Lisle, IL.

 To date, we have talked about four different types of nerve fibers: (1) somatic motor fibers that innervate muscles derived from embryonic somites; (2) somatic sensory fibers that receive sensation from muscles derived from embryonic somites; (3) visceral motor fibers, including sympathetic and parasympathetic fibers; and (4) visceral sensory fibers, that receive sensation from structures innervated by the visceral motor system.
 We will have to tweak this system when discussing the innervation of structures in the head and neck.
 Muscles and other structures in the head are not from somites, so it is not technically correct to call them somatic structures, or to call the nerves that innervate them somatic motor or somatic sensory nerves.
 During embryonic development, paraxial mesoderm superior to the cervical somites develops into four occipital somites, and paraxial mesoderm superior to this develops into seven crude somite-like structures called somitomeres.
 The occipital somites develop into the four growth centers of the occipital bone, but the somitomeres do not develop in quite as organized a fashion as the somites that make up the body wall.
 The somitomeres develop into most of the cranial vault, and each of the 11 paraxial blocks (4 occipital, 7 above this) is associated with striated voluntary muscle and a cranial nerve, just like for somites.
 Starting in the foregut, neural crest cells evaginate toward the gut tube in a segmental fashion, creating four pharyngeal pouches where endoderm and ectoderm contact each other, and endoderm and ectoderm between each pouch make up a series of 5-6 branchial arches.
 Therefore, instead of calling the muscles and nerves associated with these branchial arches somatic muscles and somatic nerves, we can call them branchial muscles and branchial nerves.
 Cranial nerves V, VII, IX, X, and XI are associated with branchial arches during embryological development, and so they carry branchial motor fibers to associated muscles, whereas cranial nerves III, IV, VI, and XII carry "normal" motor fibers.
 So, Instead of using the term "somatic nerve," we will use the term "branchial nerve" to refer to nerves associated with muscles that derive from branchial arches.
-(Note: if you are a student in my spring 2021 Human Anatomy course, you can ignore this distinction, since we treated the non-visceral motor and sensory fibers as if they were synonymous with somatic motor and somatic sensory fibers).
+(Note: if you are a student in my spring 2022 Human Anatomy course, we did not distinguish between these different types of fibers).

 Balanced against this complication are a few things that simplify the study of cranial nerves.
 First, cranial nerves do not carry sympathetic fibers.
 Remember from our discussion of the autonomic division of the peripheral nervous system that sympathetic fibers run in paravertebral ganglia in the sympathetic chain, hitchhike on arteries running to the neck and head, and synapse in superior, middle, and inferior cervical ganglia in the neck before sending postganglionic fibers to structures in the head and neck.
 Cranial nerves therefore do not carry sympathetic fibers.
 Cranial nerves III, VII, IX, and X carry preganglionic parasympathetic fibers to ganglia in the head which contain cell bodies and send off postganglionic fibers to structures in the head and neck.
 Second, cranial nerves carry special sensory fibers for vision, smell, and taste.